-They do not wipe their feet before leaping into the front seat, and after giving their coat a good shake after coming in from the rain, they never entertain the thought of wiping down the drenched dashboard, console, or seats of the grime they just discarded.
+They do not wipe their feet before leaping into the front seat or after giving their coat a good shake after coming in from the rain.
+They never entertain the thought of wiping down the drenched dashboard, console, or seats of the grime they just discarded.

 Make sure your wet vac removes all traces of dampness and moisture from the cloth or carpet to prevent the build-up of mold and mildew.
-Finally, request an odor and bacteria removal system to remove (not just cover up) the source of pet smells such as urine or vomit.
+Finally, request an odor and bacteria removal system to erase (not just cover up) the source of pet smells such as urine or vomit.
 If you do not eliminate the source, the dog smells will return after a few days.

-Now that you are starting afresh, let’s look at ways to protect your clean interior against Marmaduke.
-Starting with protecting your fabrics and carpet, the most economical solutions come in the form of removable plastic or cloth seat covers.
+Now that you’re starting afresh, let’s look at ways to protect your clean interior against Marmaduke.
+Starting with protecting your fabrics and carpet.
+The most economical solutions come in the form of removable plastic or cloth seat covers.

-For your mats and carpeting, the most economical solution is hard plastic floor mat covers or heavy-duty WeatherTech floor mats and floor liners.
-Made of durable, non-slip rubber, they actually have grooves to catch spills and accidents of any kind and prevent it from seeping out onto the carpet.
-These mats and covers can be left at home when your pet isn’t traveling with you, but WeatherTech mats are also great for catching your own messes.
+For your mats and carpeting, the easiest way to protect from dog hair is hard plastic floor mat covers or heavy-duty WeatherTech floor mats and floor liners.
+Made of durable, non-slip rubber, they have grooves to catch spills so as to prevent the mess from seeping into the carpet.

 Our preference is for glass coatings.
-Although they are on the pricier end of the spectrum, glass and other interior coatings are more cost-effective in the long term and a much better investment.
-Most glass-coating applications repel dirt and water, and last significantly longer than traditional protectants like Rain-X.
+Although they are on the pricier end of the spectrum, glass and other interior coatings are more cost effective in the long term and a much better investment.
+Most glass coating applications repel dirt and water and last significantly longer than traditional protectants like Rain-X.

 Be careful about using over-the-counter spot removers.
 Moreover, never try to clean urine, vomit, or other pet spills using a sponge with soap and water.
 Without suction to remove the moisture, the bacteria in the spill will spread.
-Unfortunately, it makes the smell, and stain, worse.
+Unfortunately it makes the smell and stain worse.